LukaszKrolicki/ManagerHierarchyTask/README.md

----
-icon: file-xml
----

-# CXML to JSON maintaining the manager hierarchy
+# XML to JSON maintaining the manager hierarchy

 This project is a Spring Boot app that takes an XML file of employees and their managers and turns it into a chierarchical chart in JSON format.
 It takes a flat XML structure, where each employee entry has an email and optionally a manager's email, and transforms it into a JSON file representing the organization’s structure, showing each employee and their direct reports.\
 \